stefanspringer1/SwiftLoggingBindingForWorkflow/README.md

 let logger = SwiftLogger(logHandler: myLogHandler, closeFunction: { ... })
 ```

+The message levels of SwiftWorkflow are then translated to the the best fitting log levels of swift-log.

 The `closeFunction` argument (defaults to `nil`) is called when the logger is closed.